SanQri/safe-by-design/README.md

 ---

 > _“Architecture is not about where you put the controller.
 It’s about what the compiler refuses to let you do wrong.”_

+The opinions in this post are my own and not attributable to or on behalf of my employer